pythonicmux/multiorderAlgorithm/README.md

 contains the ROS node that faciliates online order processing and robot planning.

+### `src/multiorder_node/src/multiorder_alg_test.cpp`
+is the high-level ROS main that instantiates a `MultiorderNode` and tests it with a graph of CMU.
+It does solver tests for the algorithms and an involved ground station test that simulates a simulated `TestRobot` which drives around the graph.

 ### `src/multiorder_node/src/multiorder_alg_node.cpp`
-is the high-level ROS node that instantiates a `MultiorderNode` and tests it with a graph of CMU.
+is a high level ROS main that instantiates a `MultiorderNode` with a graph of CMU and does nothing.
-It does solver tests for the algorithms and an involved ground station test.
+It's meant as a blank template for actual production.

 ## To run

-This algorithm is written in a standalone ROS node that doesn't subscribe or publish anything.
-It just runs some unit tests to make sure the algorithm works.

 Make sure you have ROS Melodic installed on your computer.